The Geospatial Engineering Panel (GEP) was formed jointly with the Chartered Institution of Civil Engineering Surveyors (ICES).

 When the route fully opens in December 2019, a train every five minutes at peak time will allow passengers to travel all the way through to Paddington, Heathrow or Reading in the west and Abbey Wood in the east.

-GEO Business 2017 - The panel is part of the organising committee for GEO Business 2017 One of the key geospatial events in the UK, the panel will provide guidance and advice on the content of the event.
-Please come and visit us on Stand C2 and attend the associated meeting on Wednesday 24 May 12.30-13.00 where we will present on the value of ICE membership.
+GEO Business 2018 - The panel were part of the organising committee for GEO Business which ran over two days in May.
+One of the key geospatial events in the UK, the panel provided guidance and advice on the content of the event.
+Ian Bush gave a presentation on the PAS 128 review process.